file-format/Docs/en/game/cfg-mugen.md

 ## What is a CFG file?

-CFG file in context of M.U.G.E.N refers to a "M.U.G.E.N Configuration File." **M.U.G.E.N** is a customizable 2D fighting game engine developed by Elecbyte.
+CFG file in context of M.U.G.E.N refers to "M.U.G.E.N Configuration File." **M.U.G.E.N** is customizable 2D fighting game engine developed by Elecbyte.
 Users can create their own characters, stages and even modify game's behavior and rules by editing various configuration files including CFG files.

-Here is a basic overview of what you might find in a M.U.G.E.N `.cfg` file:
+Here is basic overview of what you might find in M.U.G.E.N `.cfg` file:

 1.  **System Configuration**: CFG files often contain settings related to general behavior of game engine.
 This includes things like screen resolution, sound settings and input configuration (keyboard, joystick or controller mappings).